Linux Desktop Sucks!

 Nobara KDE

-When the laptop wakes from sleep, the cursor cannot be moved by the trackpad anymore.
+When the laptop wakes from sleep, the cursor cannot be moved by the touchpad anymore.
 Online search yielded to disable “suspend” or “modern standby” but I couldn’t find those settings in the BIOS menu of a 2016 laptop (razer blade stealth).

 Other Issues